rob10campbell/hoomd4.2.1-mod/admin/upgrading-to-new-hoomdblue.md

 tar -xvf hoomd-v4.2.1.tar.gz
 ```

-5. Rename this file to add the "-props" extension so it will never be ignored by the .gitignore file AND you always know what version you last updated (e.g. hoomd-v4.2.1 -> hoomd-v4.2.1-props)
+5. Rename this file to add the "-procf" extension so it will never be ignored by the .gitignore file AND you always know what version you last updated (e.g. hoomd-v4.2.1 -> hoomd-v4.2.1-procf)

 5. You can now copy our changes into the new version, make any additional modifications needed to keep them working, and update all the install/update and template scripts accordingly!
 <br>